willstepp/writings/aura-dim/notes.md

 3000: Followed, need new truck, truck robbery attempt, following home of man (family scene makes him cry)
 3000: Control of woman, shopping for gifts, rape, she is distraught
 1500: Delivery of gifts, scene at sons window
-3000: Arranging selling of computer and device (1 million), v2 of software, Zoey is alive
+3000: Arranging selling of computer and device (1 million), v2 of software (media alone), Zoey is alive

 Compelling Moment at the End: Finds out Zoey is alive